Urucas/appium-running/README.md

 appium-running [![Build Status](https://travis-ci.org/Urucas/appium-running.svg?branch=master)](https://travis-ci.org/Urucas/appium-running)
 ==============

-Checks if appium is running, answers YES or NO.
+Tells you if appium is running or available to use, answers YES or NO.

 Install
 =======